openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 **Note**: this is currently based on *one* ISF and carb ratio throughout the day at the moment.
 Here is the [issue](https://github.com/openaps/oref0/issues/326) if you want to keep track of the work to make autotune work with multiple ISF or carb ratios.

 **Feedback**: Please note autotune is brand new, and still a work in progress (WIP).
 Please provide feedback along the way, or after you run it.
 You can share your thoughts in [Gitter](https://gitter.im/openaps/autotune), or via this short [Google form](https://goo.gl/forms/Cxbkt9H2z05F93Mg2).

+**Paying it forward**: Want to pay it forward and help improve autotune?
+You can see [the identified issues that are known to need volunteers to help tackle here](https://github.com/openaps/oref0/projects/1).
+You can also create a pull request to help edit and improve this documentation.
+(See a "[my first PR guide](http://openaps.readthedocs.io/en/latest/docs/Resources/my-first-pr.html)" here if you haven't done a pull request before.)

 **Step 1: Create VM**
 * You'll need a Linux machine to run Autotune for now, until Autotune is updated to [support Mac OS X](https://github.com/openaps/oref0/issues/327) or Windows.
 If you don't already have access to a physical or virtual machine running Linux, you can either create a Linux VM locally using software like [VirtualBox](https://www.virtualbox.org/wiki/Downloads), or in the cloud with your favorite cloud service.